Jafaris

-Percy Chamburuka (born 19 February 1995), known professionally as Jafaris, is a Zimbabwean-born Irish rapper, singer and songwriter.
+Percy Chamburuka (born 19 February 1995), known professionally as Jafaris, is an Irish rapper, singer and songwriter.
 He began his career as an actor in the comedy-drama film Sing Street (2016), before making his professional solo musical debut with the EP Velvet Cake (2017).
 Jafaris rose to prominence with his debut studio album Stride (2019), which was later nominated for the Choice Music Prize.

 Early life

 Percy Chamburuka was born on 19 February 1995 in Zimbabwe.
 At the age of six, he moved to Tallaght, Dublin, where he was raised and attended Old Bawn Community School.
 He began training as a dancer at age 10 and stopped at approximately age 16 or 17.
 He was already "on course for a career as a dancer" when he became interested in singing and songwriting at the age of 15.

 Career

 2015–2016: Sing Street and Diffusion Lab beginnings

 In 2015, Chamburuka began touring with Irish rap duo Hare Squead and performing under the stagename Jafaris, which he had developed through a random name generator application.
 It was also during this time that he began working with and through Diffusion Labs, which has been described as "a 'collaborative hub' which functions as a label and studio, and enlists writers, musicians and in-house producers."
 Later in 2017, Jafaris would be considered "one of its core acts".
 Chamburuka made his acting debut playing the role of Ngig in the musical coming-of-age comedy-drama film Sing Street (2016).
 The film would later be an upset nominee for the Golden Globe Award for Best Motion Picture – Musical or Comedy at the 74th Golden Globe Awards.